mehulkar/mehulkar.com/source/blog/2022/06/technical-debt-terms.md

 **But there is hope!**

-If can fool ourselves into turning technical debt into engineering projects, we can also do the opposite!
+If we can fool ourselves into turning technical debt into engineering projects, we can also do the opposite!
 There are two ways to tune yourself into this
 mindset:

 1. When you hear talk of engineering projects (often called infrastructural projects), see if you can trace the origins of the demand for this project.
-Why now?
-What socio-technical decisions led to the need for this project.
+Ask: Why do we need to do this project now?
+What socio-technical decisions led to the need for this project?
     Was it preventable?
 How?

     This is the part where I directly contradict Richard's tweet above.
 In theory, you can't retroactively call "bad code" (or bad decisions) technical debt after the fact.
-But in practice, I'm not sure it's useful to be dogmatic about this.
-In practice, all sorts of things are labeled technical debt, and it *rarely* seems to happen consciously at the point it's taken on.
+But in practice, I'm not sure it's useful to be dogmatic about it either.
+In practice, all sorts of things are labeled technical debt, and the label is *rarely* applied consciously at the point it's taken on.
 So why shouldn't we work backwards from the demand for engineering work to the point at which it could have been a conscious decision?
 Why shouldn't this retroactive labeling be a tool in our kits for justifying